TaahaNadeem/cybersecurity-portfolio/README.md

 - ### Website Uptime Checker

 **Description:**
-A Python script that monitors whether a website is online and responsive.
-Useful for basic uptime monitoring in lab environments.
+A Python script that monitors whether a website is online and responsive, suitable for basic uptime monitoring in lab environments.

 **Tools Used:** Python, requests library